nerfstudio-project/gsplat/docs/source/tests/eval.rst

 Evaluation
 ===================================

-We evaluate our implementation of Gaussian Splatting (Splatfacto) on the Mip-NeRF 360 dataset, benchmarking it against the original Inria method (commit 2eee0e26d2d5fd00ec462df47752223952f6bf4e).
-We report results at 7,000 and 30,000 steps.
+We evaluate our implementation of Gaussian Splatting (`Splatfacto <https://github.com/nerfstudio-project/nerfstudio/tree/1d070f5625ab42d0a0dff1ad4c6cfb655aab6d3d>`_) on the Mip-NeRF 360 dataset, benchmarking it against the original `Inria <https://github.com/graphdeco-inria/gaussian-splatting/tree/2eee0e26d2d5fd00ec462df47752223952f6bf4e>`_ method.
+We evaluate all methods with the same resolution (2x downscale) and COLMAP params/undistortion, and we report results at 7,000 and 30,000 steps.
 All evaluations were executed on an NVIDIA RTX 4090 GPU.

-.. list-table:: Time
+.. list-table:: **Time**
    :widths: 10 10 10 10 10 10 10 10 10 10
    :header-rows: 1